GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ​		used for JMeter components and plugins

-If you have developed new JMeter components, then you should jar them and copy the jar into JMeter’s `lib/ext` directory.
+If you have developed new JMeter components, then you should jar them and copy the jar into JMeter’ s `lib/ext` directory.
 JMeter will automatically find JMeter components in any jars found here.
 Do not use lib/ext for utility jars or dependency jars used by the plugins; it is only intended for JMeter components and plugins.

 If you don’t want to put JMeter plugin jars in the `lib/ext` directory, then define the properly `search_paths` in `jmeter.properties`.